 - Everyday Biology – Now that you’ve learned about biological concepts and phenomena, you likely see a plethora of examples every day in the world around you.
 Choose one of these examples and describe it in detail.

 - Cross-Curricular Connections – What connections can you make between the material covered in AP Biology and the other courses you’ve taken at BVNW?
 Write about the overlap you see between this course and others.

 - Big Ideas of AP Biology – Your course directives list the four “Big Ideas” that are interwoven throughout the AP Biology course.
 These represent a rich source of topics to write about.

 How much should you write?

 Your blog entry can be as long as you want it to be.
 However, keep in mind that Internet articles that require readers to scroll down more than twice are rarely read in their entirety.
 The minimum length of your blog entry is 500 words.

 When is it due?

 You will be required to write one blog post per semester.
 New posts will be added to the blog on a weekly basis.
 You will have the opportunity to sign up for the week your blog post will be due.
 Submissions will be due by 2:50 pm on the Friday of the week you sign up.

 How will your writing be scored?

 Your writing will be assessed based on how well it follows the “3 Cs of Student Blogging” as discussed in class and as illustrated in the diagram below.
-Refer to the AP Biology Bio-Blogging Rubric for details.
+Overall, the assignment is worth 50 points.
+Refer to the rubric on the Canvas assignment description for details.